 By Yingzhi Yang and Tony Munroe

 BEIJING, April 23 (Reuters) - Beijing-based ByteDance said on Friday it had no imminent plans for an initial public offering (IPO) after it conducted a thorough study.

-ByteDance last month hired former Xiaomi 1810.HK executive Shou Zi Chew to a newly-created role as chief finance officer, suggesting the tech company was moving a step closer to a much-anticipated IPO.
+ByteDance last month hired former Xiaomi 1810.HK executive Shou Zi Chew for a newly-created role as chief finance officer, in a sign that the tech company is moving a step closer to a much-anticipated IPO.

 ByteDance has also been looking at a potential IPO for its non-China business, which includes TikTok that is not available in China, in Europe or the United States.

 (Reporting by Yingzhi Yang and Tony Munroe in Beijing; Editing by Edmund Blair and Emelia Sithole-Matarise)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.